-Jonathan M. Grossman is a member in the firm's Antitrust, Consumer Protection, and Government and Regulatory Practice Groups.
+Jonathan M. Grossman is a member of Cozen O'Connor's Antitrust, Consumer Protection, and Government and Regulatory Practice Groups.
 He serves as the office managing partner vice chair of the firm's Washington D.C., office.
 Jonathan advises clients on a wide range of matters, including civil and criminal government investigations, merger clearance, counseling on antitrust and consumer protection issues, litigation, and legislative issues.
 He works with clients from a variety of industries, and has extensive experience in the health care, energy, high tech, transportation, and financial services sectors.

 Jonathan's antitrust work involves mergers, government investigations, litigation, and counseling.
 His merger practice includes representing clients before the Federal Trade Commission, the Antitrust Division of the U.S. Department of Justice, and state Attorneys General and involves advising on all aspects of a transaction including conducting competitive analyses, advising as to deal structure, conducting U.S. (Hart-Scott-Rodino) and foreign pre-merger clearance filing analyses, preparing pre-merger filings, meeting with antitrust enforcement agencies to advocate for clearance, managing “Second Request” compliance, and counseling to avoid “gun jumping.”

 Jonathan represents subjects, complainants and third-parties in government investigations by, among others, the U.S. Department of Justice, the Federal Trade Commission, the Consumer Financial Protection Bureau, the Federal Communications Commission, and State Attorneys General.